 Whilst most visitors start their day through Bell Gate and head into the centre of the Ha-ha bordered gardens, take the grass path to the right as your approach the gardens, this gives you access to explore the vast parkland.

 As you venture through the parkland, it becomes clear how it compliments the grandeur of the gardens.
 Rather than existing as a separate entity, Lord Cobham had temples and monuments added to ensure the parkland served as an extension to his gardens.
 Some of these survive today.
 Highlights on your journey include:

-Look to your right on your walk down Bellgate Drive and in the distance, you'll spot Stowe Castle overlooking the gardens.
+Look to your right on your walk down Bellgate Drive and in the distance and you'll spot Stowe Castle overlooking the gardens.
 It was built in 1738 on the outskirts of the estate to act as an eye-catcher from the Temple of Friendship.
 Although it looks like a grand castle on a hill, it's actually a facade which hid a small farm behind and is now used as a business park.
 The avenue through the gates to the side of the Temple of Friendship leads out to Bycell Riding giving direct access to the farm.

-Built in 1741, Bourbon Tower was built as a house for the estate's gamekeeper to provide a lookout point and control access to the gardens along a former road.
-The tower was built above to impress the french royal family on a visit in 1808.
+Built in 1741, Bourbon Tower was built as a house for the estate's gamekeeper to provide a lookout point and to control access to the gardens along a former road.
+The tower was built above to impress the French royal family on a visit in 1808.
 The most recent use was as a weapons store by the school.